-The adverse effects of 4-MBC on the thyroid can have potentially serious and irreversible effects on humans, in particular on neurodevelopment.
+4-MBC exposure has been shown to consistently disrupt the thyroid hormone system and consequently cause adverse effects on the thyroid gland.
+Thyroid hormone system disruption can have potentially serious and irreversible effects on humans, in particular on neurodevelopment.
 This can impact the quality of life and raises societal concern of a high and increasing burden.
 A number of vulnerable populations may be particularly susceptible to thyroid hormone (TH) disruption induced by 4-MBC.
 Pregnancy is likely to be a period of sensitivity to the alteration of TH regulation, with potential consequences for neurodevelopment of the offspring.

-The adverse reproductive effects in males and females are considered serious, as similar effects in humans could cause sub- and infertility.
+The observed adverse reproductive effects in male and female rodents have been plausibly linked to the estrogenic mode of action, shown both in vitro and in vivo after 4-MBC exposure.
+These, and potentially other adverse effects in humans, caused by endocrine disruption via the E modality are considered serious, as similar effects in humans could cause sub- and infertility.
 For humans, sub- and infertility is not only detrimental to the propagation of the species, but it also has a major impact on quality of life.
 Additionally, fertility treatment and counselling carry high societal costs.

-Based on the available studies, a no-observed-effect-level (NOAEL) for 4-MBC could be set, but it may be difficult to establish a safe level of 4-MBC, since 4-MBC act via the same modes of action as many other relevant ED substances.
-Hence, mixture effects, where substances act additively or with synergistic effects, cannot be excluded and this might impact the threshold of toxicity.
+Based on the available studies, it may be difficult to establish a safe level of 4-MBC.
+Mixture effects, where substances act additively or with synergistic effects, cannot be excluded and this might impact the threshold of toxicity.
 Moreover, the difficulty to establish a safe level with sufficient certainty raises concern particularly on the capacity to manage safe use of the substances for sensitive populations.
-Establishing safe levels for these particularly sensitive populations is surrounded with large uncertainties, and alterations of thyroid hormones during the critical windows of pre- and postnatal neurological development may have consequences later in life.
+Establishing safe levels for these particularly sensitive populations is surrounded with large uncertainties, and alterations of thyroid hormones during the critical windows of pre- and post-natal neurological development may have consequences later in life.
 The complexity of the response in reaction to thyroid disturbance is not fully characterised and understood, and considering the range of functions influenced by THs, it is also highly challenging to fully characterise these effects in experimental studies.

-Altogether, this gives rise to an equivalent level of concern to those of other substances listed in points (a) to (e) of Article 57 REACH.
+Altogether, this gives rise to an equivalent level of concern to those of other substances listed in points (a) to (e) of Article 57 of REACH.